How to Publish a Signed Succession

 Conclusion

-You have successfully created a signed digital succession and added a baseprint to it as edition 1.
-Only individuals with the private signing key can amend this digital succession.
-Now, software and websites can retrieve this digital succession using the DSI.
-For example, using the Hidos software, anyone can run the following command to locate the git repository from which this digital succession can be cloned:
+You have successfully created a signed document succession and added a baseprint to it as edition 1.
+Only individuals with the private signing key can amend this document succession.
+Now, software and websites can retrieve this document succession using the DSI.
+For example, using the Hidos software, anyone can run the following command to read the document succession:

 More Resources